Converg3nce/matic-docs/docs/validate/counter-stake-stage-1/delegate.md

 ### Restake Rewards

 Restaking your rewards is an easy way to increase your delegation stake to your validator.
 Clicking on `Restake Reward` will ask you for confirmation from your Wallet.
-However, this will 2 confirmations, as it will first `Claim your Reward` and then `Restake` it.
+However, this will be 2 confirmations, as it will first `Claim your Reward` and then `Restake` it.

 Once the `Restake` is complete, after 12 Block confirmations you would see an update on your Dashboard with the stake amount getting higher for the validator you had selected.